glop102/imageApproximator/README.md

 # Image Approximator

 Given an image, it will approximate it using different techniques.
-Currently only a circle approximator is implemented.
+Currently only a circle approximator and edge detector is implemented.

 Get the latest release [here](https://github.com/glop102/imageApproximator/releases/latest)